13protons/13protons/content/resume.md

   <template #location>Detroit and Bay Area</template>
 </resume-meta>

+Apigee is a provider of API Gateway services that was acquired by Google Cloud Platform in 2014.

 I had two major roles at Apigee.
-The first was being part of a sales process by building demo and POC mobile apps with a prospective client’s brand to illustrate how they could benefit from Apigee’s suite of API technology.
+The first was being part of the client sales process by building demo and proof-of-concept mobile apps with a prospective client’s brand to illustrate how they could benefit from Apigee’s suite of API technology.

-I also joined the IOT team for over a year helping to build what is now Zetta and Apigee Link.
+I also joined the IOT team for over a year helping to build what became Zetta and Apigee Link.
+Zetta was an ambitious IOT orchestration system that included a discovery server and gateway, device firmware for IOT devices of varying capabilities, and a visualization tool for monitoring your fleet of devices.
 My roles on this team were conributing to interaction design, web design, front end web implementation with an Angular/Nodejs/Ruby stack, and tutorial content development.

 Both roles at Apigee involved working with new, and upcoming technology while coordinating with teams located worldwide including Detroit, SF Bay Area, EU/London, and Bangalore, India.